 What is an overgrown property?

-- To be considered an overgrown property for the purposes of Council action the property must be located in an urban area.
+- To be considered an overgrown property for the purposes of Council action, the property must be located in an urban area.
 Properties on the edge of the urban area or in rural or rural residential areas are expected to have circumstances with longer grasses or vegetation and may not warrant action.

 - If you are concerned that the condition of the vegetation on a property poses a fire hazard, please contact the Rural Fire Service via their website.

-- An 'untidy' property does not necessarily mean that the property is unsafe or a public health risk or that Council has other powers within its jurisdiction to take action or that circumstances warrant the taking of formal legal action.
+- An 'untidy' property does not necessarily mean that the property is unsafe or a public health risk or that Council has other powers within our jurisdiction to take action or that circumstances warrant the taking of formal legal action.

 - The legal processes involved in enforcement action may take several years to pursue through the Land and Environment Court if legal action is warranted.

-- Trees or other significant vegetation on neighbouring properties having an impact, including damage to buildings, or dropping of limbs or leaves on properties are not considered overgrown properties and are not within Council's jurisdiction to control.
+- Trees or other significant vegetation on neighbouring properties having an impact, including damage to buildings, or dropping of limbs or leaves on properties are not considered overgrown properties and are not within our jurisdiction to control.
 The Tree (Disputes between Neighbours) Act 2006 provides a resolution process for this type of issue through civil proceedings.
 Council has no role in these matters.

 What can I do?

 Often property owners are unaware that their lack of property maintenance is causing a problem.
 Usually the owners are happy to address the problem that is impacting on neighbouring and surrounding landowners after being notified.

 We encourage residents to talk to their neighbours, where possible, about the problem and to seek a mutually suitable solution.
 Please note that we are unable to release property contact details.